nathanchapero-creator/lafc-win-analysis/README.md

 # lafc-win-analysis

 ### What is it?
-  * Analysis of Carlos Vela's player tenure at Los Angeles Football Club (LAFC), with a special focus on the 2021 MLS season.
+  * Analysis of Carlos Vela's tenure at Los Angeles Football Club (LAFC), with a special focus on the 2021 MLS season.

 ### Why I analyzed it:
   * As an LAFC and soccer fan, analyzing my favorite player's tenure at the club made perfect sense to allow me to showcase my data analysis skills.
 During his tenure (2018-2023), Carlos Vela played in over 150 MLS matches, winning multiple titles and a championship.
-My goal was to asess whether or not Carlos Vela had a measurable correlation with LAFC's success.
+My goal was to assess whether or not Carlos Vela had a measurable correlation with LAFC's success.
 This includes measurements in win percentage, xGF (expected goals for), xGA (expected goals against), and xGD (expected goal difference).

 ### Tools Used:
   * Excel, Power Query